WICG/storage-buckets/explainer.md

 const draftsTestDir = await draftsBucket.getDirectory();
 ```

-Each storage bucket can also have an entry point to
+Each storage bucket provides also have an entry point to
 [the Web Locks API](https://wicg.github.io/web-locks/).
 The entry point matches `NavigatorLocks.locks` in
 [the Web Locks API spec](https://wicg.github.io/web-locks/#lockmanager).